git-2-github/martijnbraam-pyatem/README.md

 External dependencies
 ---------------------

-The only external dependency for pyatem is the python bindings for libusb.
+The only external dependency for pyatem is pyusb for the USB protocol support.
 It contains a native compiled module so it also requires a toolchain and python-dev headers at build time.

 OpenSwitcher depends on the python bindings from gtk3.